Deanne Adams - Story Coach & Mentor

 In 1999, I graduated from The University of Nottingham with an Upper Second Class Degree in English Literature and Language.
 What I really wanted was to work in a field in which I could make a difference to how others valued both literature and language.
 With this in mind, I enrolled on the P.G.C.E course with Swansea University (as it was then), in order to become an English teacher.
 I qualified and secured a position in a comprehensive school, where I taught for the next fifteen years.

 After the summer term of 2015, I left teaching, seeking a new challenge and a new avenue by which to pursue my love of helping others with their words.
 I support writers of fictional and personal stories to tell irresistible stories, as if they were simply born to write.
-My Storytellers’ Academy Course offers developing writers support and learning to master the craft of writing great fiction.
+My online community, Storytellers Elite offers developing writers support and learning to master the craft of writing great fiction.

 I live near Bridgend, a part of the world I have grown to love, with my two children.